How to tell if a car fuse is blown?

 **T&Cs apply.

-How to tell if a car if a car fuse is blown
+How to tell if a car fuse is blown

-You will notice that a particular system in your vehicle is no longer working.
+When a fuse is blown, you will notice that the lights, radio, electric windows or another system in your vehicle is no longer working.

-Car owners will need to start by locating the fuse box, which often found under the dashboard or in the engine bay.
+To identify a blown fuse, you will need to locate the fuse box, which often found under the dashboard, in the glovebox or in the engine bay.

 The next step is to remove the damaged fuse and hold it up to the light.
 This is because inside, you’ll see a thin metal strip.
 If that strip is broken or burnt, the fuse has blown.